Little Mulgrave, Queensland: Geography

 The western part of the locality is the valley of the Little Mulgrave River and the eastern part of the locality is the valley of the Mulgrave River.
 The Gillies Range Road runs through the locality connecting Gordonvale and the lower localities in the Cairns Region with the Atherton Tableland.

-The developed areas are mainly around the rivers as the ground rises sharply into the Great Dividing Range.
-The developed land is used for farming, both cropping (including sugarcane) and grazing.
+A discontiguous section of the Wooroonooran National Park is in the eastern end of the locality.
+The developed land is mainly around the rivers as the ground rises sharply into the more mountainous terrain away from the rivers.
+The land use is a mixture of crop growing (including sugarcane), grazing on native vegetation, and rural residential housing around the rivers.
+There is a quarry in the south of the locality.

 There is a cane tramway through the locality to deliver the harvested sugarcane to the Mulgrave Sugar Mill.

+History

 The Cairns-Mulgrave Tramway operated from 1897 to 1911, when it was integrated into the Queensland Rail.

-History

-Little Mulgrave State School No 356 opened on 26-July-26 and closed on 21-February-64.
+In August 1925, the Queensland Government decided to establish a primary school at a cost of £930.
+Little Mulgrave State School opened on 26 July 1926.
+A teacher's residence was built in 1937.
+The school closed on 21 February 1964, after which the students were transported each day to Gordonvale State School in neighbouring Gordonvale to the east.

+In October 1924, Carl Ross had the first public telephone in Little Mulgrave installed in his residence.
+In March 1926, Carl and his wife Frances Isabel Roos established the Mountain View Hotel.
+They had a homestead in the district and were long-time residents.
+Roos Road is named after them.